Heinrich Lehmann-Willenbrock

 A war corespondent, Sonderführer-Leutnant Lothar-Günther Buchheim, accompanied U-96 on her seventh patrol.
 Thirty years later he wrote about his experiences on board in a book entitled Das Boot.
 Lehmann-Willenbrock served as the model for the commander in that book.

-Lehmann-Willenbrock left U-96 in March 1942 and became the commander of the 9th flotilla in Brest (France).
-From Brest Korvettenkapitän Lehmann-Willenbrock began his last patrol in September 1944 with U-256, just a few days before American forces occupied the town.
+Lehmann-Willenbrock left U-96 in March 1942 to command the 9th Flotilla at Brest.
+Korvettenkapitän Lehmann-Willenbrock left Brest for his last patrol in U-256 in September 1944, just a few days before American forces occupied the town.

-He reached Bergen, Norway with U-256, where in December 1944 he became the commander of the 11th flotilla, a position he held until the end of the war.
+He arrived at Bergen, Norway in U-256, where in December 1944 he became commander of the 11th Flotilla, a position he held until the end of the war.

-After a year in captivity, Lehmann-Willenbrock returned in May 1946 and worked with Karl-Friedrich Merten on the salvage of sunken ships in the Rhine river.
-In 1948 with three comrades he built the sailing ship Magellan.
-They sailed together to Buenos Aires, Argentina, where they started a great regatta.
+After a year in captivity, Lehmann-Willenbrock returned to Germany in May 1946 and worked with Karl-Friedrich Merten on the salvage of sunken ships in the river Rhine.
+In 1948 together with three friends he built the sailing ship Magellan.
+They sailed together to Buenos Aires, Argentina, where they initiated a regatta.

-Later he was skipper on several trade ships.
+Later he was skipper of several merchant ships.
 In March 1959 he showed great courage as skipper of the freighter Inga Bastian when he and his crew saved 57 survivors from the burning Brazilian ship Commandante Lyra.
 In 1969 he became captain of the German nuclear research ship Otto Hahn, a post which he held for more than ten years.

-For his outstanding merit after the war he was decorated in 1974 with the Bundes-Verdienstkreuz am Bande (Federal Merit Cross on ribbon).
-He was for long years the chairman of the U-Bootskameradschaft Bremen, which bears his name to this day.
+For his outstanding service after the war he was decorated with the Bundes-Verdienstkreuz am Bande (Federal German Merit Cross 2nd class) in 1974.
+He was chairman of the U-Bootskameradschaft Bremen (U-boat comrades association Bremen) for many years, whose headquarters bear his name to this day.

 35 years later.